Artem Dovbyk: Dnipro-1

 After lacking regular playing time and dry run-on scoresheet, Dovbyk returned to Ukraine in July 2020 signing with the recently established SC Dnipro-1 that was just promoted to the Ukrainian premiers in previous season.
-While his league performance was somewhat under par from what expected, Dovbyk made a nice score run in the Ukrainian Cup netting 4 goals in three games, becoming one of the three top scorers in the tournament.
+While his league performance was below expectations, Dovbyk made a nice score run in the Ukrainian Cup netting 4 goals in three games, becoming one of the three top scorers in the tournament.

-Once the 2021–22 season was cancelled at the start of the Russian invasion of Ukraine, Dovbyk made a temporary move to Dynamo Kyiv who were playing charity matches in Europe for the rest of the season to stay in form.
+When the 2021–22 season was cancelled at the start of the Russian invasion of Ukraine, Dovbyk made a temporary move to Dynamo Kyiv who were playing charity matches in Europe for the rest of the season to stay in form.

 In the 2022–23 season, he scored two hat-tricks for Dnipro-1 against Zorya Luhansk and Kolos Kovalivka, thus becoming only the tenth player in the league's history to achieve this feat.
 He finished the season as top scorer with 24 goals.

 Girona

-On 6 August 2023, Dovbyk signed for La Liga club Girona by signing a contract until 2028, for a reported fee of €7m, to be the most expensive player in club's history.
+On 6 August 2023, Dovbyk signed a five-year contract with La Liga club Girona, for a reported fee of €7m, becoming the most expensive player in the club's history.
 On 12 August, he scored a goal on his debut in a 1–1 away draw against Real Sociedad.
 On 21 January 2024, he scored his first hat-trick within six minutes in a 5–1 victory over Sevilla.
-On 4 May, he scored his 20th goal in La Liga and provided an assist in a 4–2 win over Barcelona, contributing to his club's first ever qualification to the UEFA Champions League.
-Dovbyk scored his second hat-trick in a 7–0 rout of relegated Granada on 25 May.
-Hence, he surpassed Alexander Sørloth to achieve the Pichichi Trophy with 24 goals in his debut season.
+On 4 May, he scored his 20th goal in La Liga and provided an assist in a 4–2 win over Barcelona, contributing to his club's first ever qualification for the UEFA Champions League.
+Dovbyk scored his second hat-trick in a 7–0 rout of relegated Granada on 25 May, thereby surpassing Alexander Sørloth to achieve the Pichichi Trophy with 24 goals in his debut season.

 Roma

 On 2 August 2024, as one of the top stars of the transfer window, Dovbyk moved to Serie A club Roma for a fee of €38 million.
 On 15 September, Dovbyk scored his first goal for the club in a 1–1 draw at Genoa.
+He finished his first season as the team's top scorer, with 12 goals in the league and 17 in all competition.

+In July 2025, Dovbyk changed his jersey number from 11 to 9, ahead of the 2025–26 season.
+On 6 January 2026, he suffered a recurrence of his hamstring injury during a 2–0 away win over Lecce, sidelining him for several months.
+He returned to action on 17 May during a 2–0 victory over Lazio.

+Loan to Bologna

+On 30 July 2026, Dovbyk joined Bologna on loan for the 2026–27 season, with an option for a permanent purchase.